HandsomeChoco/next.js-marvel-movielist/README.md

 6. if you started backend server. database "NextApp" will be automatically created on your mongoDB.<br/>
-   database "NextApp" has two collections(= same role of table in RDBMS) which is called "users" and "movies".
-   <b>users</b> collection is for user accounts. this collection is epmty until when you create account on project.
+   database "NextApp" has two collections(= same role of table in RDBMS) which is called "users" and "movies". users collection is for user accounts. this collection is epmty until when you create account on project.
    "movies" collection will not create automatically, you have to create collection "movies" manually. create "movies" collection in the "NextApp" database. you can create easily with "MongoDB Compass Community"